glotzerlab/signac-docs/docs/source/cluster_submission.rst

 The first step is largely determined by your project *workflow*.
 You can see which operation might be submitted by looking at the output of ``$ python project.py status --detailed``.
 You may further reduce the operations to be submitted by selecting specific jobs (*e.g.* with the ``-j``, ``-f``, or ``-d`` options), specific operations (``-o``), or generally reduce the total number of operations to be submitted (``-n``).
-For example the following command would submit up to 5 ``hello`` operations, where *a is less than 5*.
+For example the following command would submit up to 5 ``hello`` operations, where *the state point key a is less than 5*.

 .. code-block:: bash

     ~/my_project $ python project.py submit -o hello -n 5 -f a.\$lt 5

-The submission scripts are generated using the same templating system like the ``script`` command.
+The submission scripts are generated using the same templating system as the ``script`` command.

 .. tip::